Whysahil/Sahil-AI-Recipe-Generator/README.md

 # 🍳 Recipe Genesis AI Lab 🤖

-An intelligent web application that leverages AI (Google Gemini) to generate unique recipes based on user-provided ingredients and preferences.
-Features include recipe creation, modification via chat, user authentication, and recipe saving with an Appwrite backend.
+An intelligent web application that leverages AI (OpenAI GPT-4o-mini) to generate unique recipes based on user-provided ingredients and preferences.
+Features include recipe creation, modification via chat, user authentication with Firebase, and recipe saving functionality.

 <!-- Add a screenshot or GIF of the application here -->
 <!-- ![App Screenshot](path/to/your/screenshot.png) -->